-THC has been found to be effective in several studies of pain and the effect seems to be dose related.
+THC has been found to be effective in several studies of acute pain and the effect seems to be dose related.
 In most studies significant benefit was found when smoking three high-potency doses daily.
 Lower doses do not seem to be effective and at the doses required to be effective for pain, psychoactive effects are prominent.
 Higher doses may also cause hyperalgiesia, actually increasing the perception of pain.
 Despite the widespread use of medicinal cannabis in the USA and Canada for headache, there have been no studies to date investigating this.
 The overall picture in chronic pain is that THC and CBD are no more effective than placebo and side effects of THC outweigh any benefit.

 In Multiple Sclerosis, CBD is generally favoured over THC.
 Both have been trialled and efforts are being undertaken to try to determine whether or not the ratio of THC to CBD is relevant in terms of therapeutic effect.
 Several studies have investigated THC and whole cannabis extracts with some evidence of benefit in some patients.
 These do tend to be small benefits and are of doubtful clinical significance overall, but a few patients do seem to benefit substantially whilst the majority gain little or no effect.